fruit-testbed/fruit-cli/README.md

   `-p 8000:80` publishes container's port 80 to the host's port 8000.
   Multiple ports are separated with comma.
 - `-v <list>`, mount bind the host's volume to the container.
-This is very useful to have a persistent file or sharing it with other containers.
+This is very useful to have a persistent file (_stateful container_) or sharing it with other containers.
 For example, `-v /foo:/bar` mounts the host's `/data/.container-data/foo` onto the container's `/bar`.
-  For security reason, the host volume is always relative to `/data/.container-data`.
+Note that the host volume is always relative to `/data/.container-data`.
 - `-c <command>`, commands (in JSON array format) that will be run inside the container.
 - `-k <list>`, load kernel modules (comma separated) before starting the container.
-- `-dt <list>`, load device tree blob (comma separated) before starting the container.
+- `-dt <list>`, apply device-tree parameters (comma separated) before starting the container.
 - `-d <list>`, bind host devices (comma separated) to the container.
 [Here](https://github.com/fruit-testbed/fruit-agent/blob/1436ae0a99e784461a586feffea499841c39fe4c/fruit-container.in#L24) is the white-list of devices that can be bound to the container.

 > Note that the deployment process is performed asynchronously.
 It commonly takes 5-10